 All-mountain boards tend to have a hybrid profile.
 The turn-initiation and stability that comes with this profile favor all styles.
-All mountain skis or boards have almost the same shape as that of carving skis or boards.
+Best snow skis or boards have almost the same shape as that carving skis or boards.

 The structure of a board’s base ensures that the board has enough float on the bottom.
 Breaking up the suction between the top layer of snow (often the wettest) and the board itself.